 The men’s and women’s winning doubles teams, meanwhile, earn £450,000 (per pair), with the mixed doubles champions landing £110,000 (also per pair).

 Along with the tennis, the royal box remains a focal point of the tournament.
 As patron of Wimbledon, the Duchess of Cambridge is expected to attend with her husband, Prince William.
 Celebrity regulars also include David Beckham, Bradley Cooper and Pippa Middleton – with Beyoncé and Jay Z even showing up to sit in Serena Williams’ player’s box during the 2016 final.

 So far, 2018 has seen the likes of Natalie Dormer, Ellie Goulding, Tess Daly, Charles Dance and Sir Cliff Richard in attendance.

 Who won Wimbledon in 2017?

-The defending men’s singles champion is Roger Federer who triumphed in straight sets over an injury-hit Marin Cilic.
-Garbine Muguruza is the incumbent ladies’ champion after seeing off Venus Williams 7-5 6-0, with pregnant sister Serena sitting out the tournament.
+The defending men’s singles champion is Roger Federer who triumphed in straight sets over an injury-hit Marin Cilic – both have now been knocked out of this year’s competition.
+Garbine Muguruza, who fell in the first week, is the incumbent ladies’ champion after seeing off Venus Williams 7-5 6-0, with pregnant sister Serena sitting out the tournament.
 The doubles champions were Lukasz Kubot and Marcelo Melo (men’s doubles), Ekaterina Makarova and Elena Vesnina (women’s doubles) and Jamie Murray and Martina Hingis (mixed doubles).

 Sign up to the Radio Times newsletter for the latest TV and entertainment news